 - credit adviser

 - sales representatives

 In addition, Diploma graduates are eligible for professional designation as Technical Agrologist with the Saskatchewan Institute of Agrologists.

 As agricultural enterprise grows more diverse, technologically advanced and consumer-driven, the industry needs a growing number and variety of qualified workers.
 The wide-ranging subject matter of agronomy will prepare students for a career in nearly any sector of the industry.

 |Canadian students||International students|

-The Bachelor of Science in Agriculture (B.S.A) degree Agronomy and Diploma (Dip.) in Agronomy are offered by University of Saskatchewan's College of Agriculture and Bioresources:
+The Bachelor of Science in Agriculture (B.S.A) Agronomy degree and Diploma (Dip.) in Agronomy are offered by the University of Saskatchewan's College of Agriculture and Bioresources: